ThetaHalo/TOC-Theta/README.md

 - Added /death commmand, only works when in a meeting
 - More changes but honestly i forgot

-However, please note that the following restrictions apply.<br>
+#### However, please note that the following restrictions apply.<br>

 - If the host changes and does not have this installed, the server isn't modded and is now just a regular Among Us game.<br>
-- If someone with the original TOH or its forks joins a TOC lobby, they may experience graphical issues such as blackscreens.<br>
+- If someone with the original TOH or its forks **(TOHE, TOHTOR, TONX)** joins a TOC lobby, they may experience graphical issues such as blackscreens.<br>

-Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>
+#### Note that if a player other than the host plays with this mod installed, the following changes will be made.<br>

 - Custom Role Reveals
 - Enhanced UI
 - Just a better experience.
 - (Can cause bugs, however.)

+#### Impostor Disconnect Detection:
+If all Impostors leave the game, the game will automatically end with the unused Impostor Disconnected screen.
+This was done as all impostors leaving the game would black screen all players who do not use desynced Impostor roles after the next meeting.

 ## Features
 ### Hotkeys